Nigerion/metalgo/README.md

 * components: it contains all the components of the pages
 * page:it contains pages
 * services:it contains a story patch slice with an entriesSlice layer

+## It was done
+* Two pages have been created: registration and profile.
+*The shapes are made with a react-hook-form hook.
+* The old and layer is made using Redux